Jervis Bay Road and Princes Highway intersection

 Project status

-Early work is on track to start in late 2022, with transition to major construction in 2023.
-Work to upgrade the intersection will take about three years to complete, weather permitting.
+Major construction work began in 2024.
+Work to upgrade the intersection will take around four years to complete, weather permitting.

 Next steps